zern0h/bmi/README.md

 # bmi

-BMI Calculator
+BMI Tracker
-The BMI (Body Mass Index) Calculator is a simple Flutter application that allows users to calculate their BMI score based on their height and weight.
+The BMI (Body Mass Index) Tracker is a simple Flutter application that allows users to calculate their BMI score based on their height and weight.
 BMI is a measure of body fat based on height and weight that applies to adult men and women.

 Features
 Calculate BMI score: Input your height and weight, and the app will calculate your BMI score.